rrrossjr/MultitenantWorkshop/manage-app/clone-plug-drop/clone-plug-drop.md

     CUSTOMER_ID   number); </copy>
     ````

  4. Open a **new terminal window**.
 As the oracle user, execute write-load.sh.
-Leave this window open and running throughout the rest of the multitenant labs.
+This shell script inserts rows into the SALES\_ORDERS table.
+It also queries a row count for number of rows in SALES\_ORDERS.
      ````
     <copy> cd /home/oracle/labs/multitenant
     ./write-load.sh
     </copy>
     ````
     Leave this window open and running for the next few labs.

 5. Go back to your original terminal window.
 Connect to **CDB2** and create the pluggable database **OE\_DEV** from the database link **oe@cdb1\_link**